FF-Industries/ASIC_PES-/README.md

 ## DAY 2
 ### APPLICATION BINARY INTERFACE
 * An Application Binary Interface (ABI) is a set of rules and conventions that dictate how binary code interacts with and communicates with other binary code, typically at the level of machine code or compiled code.
+* It defines the interface between two software components or systems that are written in different programming languages, compiled by different compilers, or running on different hardware architectures.
+* When an application needs to use the harware resources of a system it is working on, it uses these resources with the help of system calls.
+These system calls are performed through an interface called the Application Binary Interface(ABI).
+It is also called the System Call Interface.